NikitaRomanovsky/mintos-task/README.md

 # mintos-task

 This project is an API testing suite that covers CRUD operations for the **User** entity.
-It includes tests for all happy paths, edge cases, and additional bonus points such as security and data-driven tests.
-The goal is to ensure the API behaves as expected under various conditions.
+It includes tests for all happy paths, edge cases, and additional bonus points, such as security and data-driven tests.
+The goal is to ensure that the API behaves as expected under various conditions. **Please note** that tests are created in a sense that they will be running against real API with an empty database.

 ## Project Structure